atata-framework/atata.io/tutorials/multi-browser-configuration-via-runsettings-files/index.md

 So ensure to reference {% include nuget.md name="NUnit" %} and {% include nuget.md name="NUnit3TestAdapter" %} packages.
 {:.info}

-Chrome and Internet Explorer are used in this tutorial.
+Drivers for Chrome and Internet Explorer are setup in this tutorial using {% include nuget.md name="Atata.WebDriverSetup" %} package.
-Add NuGet references to appropriate packages, for example: {% include nuget.md name="Selenium.WebDriver.ChromeDriver" %} and {% include nuget.md name="Selenium.WebDriver.IEDriver" %}.
 {:.info}

 ## Configuration of Atata.json